coldshrine/study-notes/books/effective-java.md

 Don't reinvent the wheel.
 If you need to do something that seems like it should be reasonably common, there may be already a facility in the libraries that does what you want.

 By using a standard library, you take advantage of the knowledge of the experts who wrote it and the experience of those who used it before you.

+The random number generator of choice is `ThreadLocalRandom`, it produces higher quality random numbers, and it's very fast.

+Numerous features are added to the libraries in every major release, and it pays to keep abreast of these additions.